giacomosirri/nats-on-scaleway-poc/README.md

 # Scenario
 A car manufacturer wants to equip its new vehicle fleet with IoT sensors that calculate the position (GPS), speed, state of charge, and torque of vehicles in real-time.
 The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.

-Each sensor works independently from the others, which means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly betweem two sensors.
-For example, a sensor can detect 30 new data points per second, while another only 5 per second.
+Each sensor works independently from the others, which means that the *sampling rate* (i.e., the number of times per second a signal is produced) can vary significantly between the sensors.
+For example, a sensor may detect 30 new data points per second, while another only 5 per second.

-The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time analysis and visualization of vehicle status.
+The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time visualization and analysis of vehicle status.
 In particular, the software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.

-There are some hard constraints, that the solution must take into consideration:
+There are some hard constraints, that the solution must take into account:
 - Sensors have small amounts of CPU and memory.
 - Vehicle-to-cloud communication must be secure and resilient.
 - Data manipulation, storage and visualization must happen in the cloud, all in a single European sovereign cloud provider.